-Distressed Behaviour -A Guide For All Audiences
+Distressed Behavior -A Guide For All Audiences

 Crack the code of distressed behavior!
 A comprehensive guide for all audiences, promoting understanding and empathy.